geco-bern/swiss-ndvi-processing/README.md

 Both dataset are already generated and are stored inside the workstation.
 We upload the dataset for the demo in [data folder](data_for_demo).

 Below I'll explain how to use the demo.
 The intermediate data generated from step 1 to step 3 contains all the pixels (105M) and cannot be uploaded on Github.
 For this reason the only lines of code to change are the ones used to store the intermediate files.
+The storage size needed is in order of hundreds of GB.

 ## Simulate the continous NDVI processing